Renaissance, Reformation and Influence of Calvin and Knox on American Revolution - American Minute with Bill Federer

 It supposedly took 6 months to burn them all.

-Muslim Caliph Al-Ma'mun of the Abbasid Dynasty ordered raiders to break into the Great Pyramid of Giza in 832 AD in search of treasure.
+Muslim Caliph Al-Ma'mun of the Abbasid Dynasty ordered raiders to break into the Great Pyramid of Giza in 832 A.D. in search of treasure.

 "Do not leave an image without obliterating it, or a high grave without leveling it.
 This hadith has been reported by Habib with the same chain of transmitters and he said: Do not leave a picture without obliterating it."

-(Hadith Bk 4, No. 2115)
+Six hundred years later, Ottoman Muslims sacked Constantinople in 1453.
 Graves were desecrated and the largest Christian Church in the world, the Hagia Sophia, was turned into a mosque.

+The Ottoman conquest cut off land trade routes from Europe to India and China.
 This led explorer Christopher Columbus to sail in 1492 looking for a sea route to India and China.
+Convinced he had reached India, Columbus named the people he met "Indians."

 This began a period of exploration known as the AGE OF DISCOVERY.